hharithaki/Hasra_Dodampegama/content/publication/dodampegama-collaborate-2023/index.md

   co-located with the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR 2023) and co-located with the 36th International Workshop on Description Logics (DL 2023), Rhodes, Greece, September 2-4, 2023*'
+summary: 'International Workshop on Non-Monotonic Reasoning (NMR) co-located with the International Conference on Principles of Knowledge Representation and Reasoning (KR 2023) and the International Workshop on Description Logics (DL 2023)'
-summary: 'This paper describes an architecture for ad hoc teamwork, i.e., to enable an agent to collaborate with other agents “on the fly".
+abstract: 'This paper describes an architecture for ad hoc teamwork, i.e., to enable an agent to collaborate with other agents “on the fly".
 State of the art frameworks for ad hoc teamwork often pursue a data-driven approach, using a large labeled dataset of prior observations to model the behavior of other agents and to determine the